 Keep a Natural, DIY Air Freshener Close By

-This is more of an on-the-go solution, but homemade air fresheners can be great for adding a little freshness to your carpet and your home in general.
+This is more of an on-the-go solution, but homemade air fresheners can add freshness to your carpet and home.

 Mix equal parts water and white vinegar, and add a few drops of your chosen essential oils to a spray bottle.
 You can then spray this onto fabrics and directly onto your carpet between cleans to eliminate odors and reduce bacteria.

-Again, just make sure you don’t apply too much moisture to the carpet and allow plenty of ventilation so that it dries off quickly if you’re going to use this option.
+Again, just make sure you don’t apply too much moisture to the carpet and allow plenty of ventilation so that it dries off quickly if you use this option.

 Clean Up Spills as Soon as Possible

-Finally, prevention really is the key when it comes to maintaining your carpet and avoiding unwanted odors.
+Finally, prevention is the key to maintaining your carpet and avoiding unwanted odors.

 Although it might not always be possible, try to clean up any spills as soon as possible to avoid them soaking into the base of the carpet and causing a buildup of dirt and mildew.
 This will reduce the chances of musty smells being released the next time your carpet is shampooed.